coldfumonkeh/coldfumonkeh.github.io/_posts/2019-10-03-adobe-coldfusion-summit-2019.md

 There was a fantastic range of speakers and topics covered over the two days, as well as a full day of workshops on Monday 30th September, for those who had it included with their ticket.

-The biggest highlight for me was meeting old friend again, and meeting many new ones, including [Matt Clemente](http://blog.mattclemente.com), whose work I have used over the years, and whose help I have gained on a project here and there.
+The biggest highlight for me was meeting old friends again, and meeting many new ones, including [Matt Clemente](http://blog.mattclemente.com), whose work I have used over the years, and whose help I have gained on a project here and there.
 It was a pleasure to geek out with him about running, APIs and life in general.
 Thanks Matt!

 Below is a outline of sessions I attended, as well as general information and highlights from the trip.